UNITY-Physics/fw-custom-information-sync/README.md

 ## Usage

 This gear is run twice.
-The first time, it gathers the labels of all subjects, sessions, and acquisitions and returns only the unique strings.
-Three csv files are produced as output.
-These files need to be edited to add new labels as necessary.
-Usually only acquisition labels need to be changed.
+The first time, it gathers the labels of all subjects, sessions, and returns only the unique strings.
+A project csv file is produced as output.
+This file needs to be edited to add new custom information as necessary.
+Usually only pre-specified headers need to have values added.

-The second run uses the modified csv files to change the labels.
-After editing the csv files by adding new labels, the csv files should be attached to the project where they can be used as inputs to the second gear run.
-If subject and session labels do not need to be changed, those files to not need to be attached.
+The second run uses the modified csv file to update the sesson information container.
+After editing the csv file by adding new information, the csv file should be attached to the project where they can be used as inputs to the second gear run.  *If subject and session labels are changed, this new information will not be synced.*

 ## FAQ